The form will take less than 5 minutes to complete. Requests are processed between December 2 and January 31 each year.

-Types of transfer requests:
+Types of transfer requests

-- Transfer to a new garden
+- Transfer to a different garden

 - Transfer to a larger plot in your current garden

 - Transfer to a smaller plot in your current garden

 - Transfer to the same size plot in a different area of your current garden

 - Split your existing plot to better match your gardening needs

 - Combine your existing plot with an adjacent plot for a larger area